ssowerby/relaxation-site/content/workwithme/part3.md

 style: bullet left
 background: /uploads/img_20210804_165611_hdr.jpg
 position: 20
 ---
-## How awesome would that be?
+## How awesome will that be?

-You might wonder if that’s even possible, after all you’ve already learned all the business stuff but it still doesn’t work.
-Well unless you’re taking regular action using all that knowledge it’s not going to work.
+It might sound like a dream right now but my clients have been where you are and within a couple of weeks of starting to work with me  they’re already recording their videos and audios with more confidence and ease.

-You’ve done the learning around the business part.
-What I’m going to help you with is creating the mindset you need to make those business tools you already have work for you.
-Mindset is the piece of the puzzle which is often missing.
-When it comes together with your art skills and business knowledge it can help you get moving towards your goals.
+You’ve done your  training and gained experience.
+You have something which is important for you to share with others.
+And you know it’s important for you to speak directly to those people you want to help., That’s why you’re here.
+This, is the final piece of the puzzle and just like the other pieces this one can fall into place too.